denis-trofimov/academic-kickstart/content/terms.md

 ## <span style="font-weight: 400;">Links To Other Web Sites</span>

-<span style="font-weight: 400;">Our Service may contain links to third-party web sites or services that are not owned or controlled by Computer Vision and Machine Learning in Iris Recognition.</span>
+<span style="font-weight: 400;">Our Service may contain links to third-party web sites or services that are not owned or controlled by Python Courses Mentor Blog.</span>

-<span style="font-weight: 400;">Computer Vision and Machine Learning in Iris Recognition has no control over, and assumes no responsibility for, the content, privacy policies, or practices of any third party web sites or services.
-You further acknowledge and agree that Computer Vision and Machine Learning in Iris Recognition shall not be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with use of or reliance on any such content, goods or services available on or through any such web sites or services.</span>
+<span style="font-weight: 400;">Python Courses Mentor Blog has no control over, and assumes no responsibility for, the content, privacy policies, or practices of any third party web sites or services.
+You further acknowledge and agree that Python Courses Mentor Blog shall not be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with use of or reliance on any such content, goods or services available on or through any such web sites or services.</span>

 <span style="font-weight: 400;">We strongly advise you to read the terms and conditions and privacy policies of any third-party web sites or services that you visit.</span>